jkeohan/scatterplot-workshop/module-2-rendering-data.md

 Here is the [final version](https://codepen.io/jkeohan/pen/OQwwKO?editors=0010) of the scatterplot, so let's take a moment to first examine it and then come up with a list of functionality that we will need to build out.

-Here is a list of the functionality that has been implemented:

 - Renders basic circles color coded by region
+- X/Y Axes and axis titles
 - Legend with regional names and defined colors
-- X/Y Axes and axis titles
 - Filtering and rerendering data
 - Animations for circles, lines, opacities, axes